 We do not accept gifts, travel or accommodation from companies we cover.
 If we cover or review a game at a company-sponsored or monitored event, we’ll let you know.
 If we are provided lodging or transportation from a sponsored company, the involved staff shall recuse themselves from said game/company.

-If you have any questions about our review policy, please email us at Reviews @ Niche Gamer.
+If you have any questions about our review policy, please contact us via our contact page.

 Brandon Orselli, founder and editor-in-chief at Niche Gamer

 |The game is not necessarily the best game ever made, but it is decidedly one of the best in its genre.
 Usually, whatever the game does, it does better than most of its peers.|

 |A nine is essentially a 10 but is noticeably flawed in some obvious way that mars the experience.
 Basically, you should still play it.|